jyli7/readertron/README.md

 - update your share count when you share something.
 - polling for shared counts every 30s or so.
 - subscribe to friends' feeds that you might like (that you don't already have).

+- gravatars for users (I could probably pull them over myself), and a more Reader-like share-with-note style.

+- db backup

 - sharing YouTube videos via the bookmarklet.
 - first post being marked as read. (silber)